CESNET/docker-campusidp/README.md

 * /var/ssp/vendor/simplesamlphp/simplesamlphp/config/
 * /var/ssp/vendor/simplesamlphp/simplesamlphp/metadata/

+Check out [SimpleSAMLphp documentation](https://simplesamlphp.org/docs/1.19/index.html) for more details.
+There are some options used or required by campusmultiauth:

+* `"usenewui" => true` is required in `config/config.php`
+* you can use `"session.rememberme.enable" => true` to enable the "remember me" function

 ## Customize Bootstrap

 This image overrides Bootstrap in the campusmultiauth module with a custom version, which excludes some unused parts of Bootstrap and may include color customizations and other enhancements.